UniMath/agda-unimath/src/group-theory/groups.lagda.md

 ## Idea

-An abstract group is a group in the usual algebraic sense, i.e., it consists of a set equipped with a unit element `e`, a binary operation `x, y ↦ xy`, and an inverse operation `x ↦ x⁻¹` satisfyint the group laws
+An abstract group is a group in the usual algebraic sense, i.e., it consists of a set equipped with a unit element `e`, a binary operation `x, y ↦ xy`, and an inverse operation `x ↦ x⁻¹` satisfying the group laws

 ```md
   (xy)z = x(yz)      (associativity)